MicrosoftDocs/win32/desktop-src/SecAuthN/lsa-mode-versus-user-mode.md

 ---
-Description: 'When an SSP/AP security package is functioning as an authentication package, it is loaded into the process space of the Local Security Authority (LSA) and is said to be in LSA mode.' ms.assetid: 'ff4e61be-dbaa-4cfa-8c72-43e99fe1c3cb'
+Description: When an SSP/AP security package is functioning as an authentication package, it is loaded into the process space of the Local Security Authority (LSA) and is said to be in LSA mode. ms.assetid: ff4e61be-dbaa-4cfa-8c72-43e99fe1c3cb
-title: 'LSA Mode vs. User Mode'
+title: LSA Mode vs. User Mode
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # LSA Mode vs. User Mode